TABASCOatw/particle-bevm-demo/README.md

 ##

-👉 Try the demo: https://btc-connect-demo.particle.network (or the alternative learning-oriented demo covered within this repository, https://particle-btc-connect-demo.replit.app)
+👉 Try the demo: https://btc-connect-demo.particle.network (or the alternative learning-oriented demo similar to the application covered within this repository, https://particle-btc-connect-demo.replit.app)

 👉 Learn more about Particle Network: https://particle.network